-- The mark will be awarded based on the following criteria: - Class participation assessed throughout session - The extent to which each student has prepared for each class.
+- The BUSL250 student workbook is available on the BUSL250 iLearn portal.
+It is suggested that students use this book as both preparation and for notes in the tutorials. - The mark will be awarded based on the following criteria: - Class participation assessed throughout session - The extent to which each student has prepared for each class. - The ability of students to complete set tasks during classes. - The ability of students to actively participate in group discussions. - The willingness of students to co-operate with and assist other students in their learning.

-- The ability of students to complete set tasks during classes. - The ability of students to actively participate in group discussions. - The willingness of students to co-operate with and assist other students in their learning. - The willingness of students to express their ideas in class. - The ability of students to articulate their thoughts. - The performance of students on tasks completed during class.
+- The willingness of students to express their ideas in class. - The ability of students to articulate their thoughts. - The performance of students on tasks completed during class.